grahamgilbert/crypt/README.md

 ### KeyEscrowInterval

-As of version 3.0.0 you can now define the time interval in Hours for how often Crypt tries to re-escrow the key, after the first successful escrow.
+You can define the time interval in Hours for how often Crypt tries to re-escrow the key, after the first successful escrow.
 Default for this is `1` hour.

 ```bash
 $ sudo defaults write /Library/Preferences/com.grahamgilbert.crypt KeyEscrowInterval -int 2